hphelion/documentation/cloudos/develop.quickstart-usecase3.md

 ## Next Step

-As noted earlier, see the HP Cloud OS API Documentation app that's installed on your controller node.
+As noted earlier, see the HP Helion Cloud OS API Documentation app that's installed on your controller node.
 It provides reference documentation about each call and includes a "Try it out!" interactive feature to submit calls and view the response.
 The URLs per service are:

 * Eve: http://my_server:21051/?token=&lt;keystone-token-value>